-Rigatoni all’Amatriciana is one of the four cornerstone pasta dishes of Rome, alongside Pasta Carbonara, Bucatini Cacio e Pepe, and Pasta alla Gricia.
-This classic Roman pasta dish is from the town of Amatrice and shows how a handful of simple, high-quality ingredients can create a delicious meal in 30 minutes.
+Rigatoni all’Amatriciana is one of the four cornerstone pasta dishes of Rome, along with pasta carbonara, bucatini cacio e pepe, and pasta alla gricia.
+This classic Roman pasta dish, from the town of Amatrice, showcases how a handful of simple, high-quality ingredients can be combined to create a delicious meal in just 30 minutes.
 Our recipe sticks to the traditional preparation, using guanciale, Pecorino Romano, and San Marzano tomatoes for an authentic taste.
 It’s a quick and satisfying option for weeknight dinners that brings a taste of Rome to your table.

 Key Ingredients and Substitutions